Read This First

 The danger is misplaced authority: either dismissing AI outputs because they are synthetic, or treating fluent synthesis as if it already carried understanding, evidence, or accountability.

-The anchors here are Trade Secrets and National Security, Concept of Weighting in Large Language Models (LLMs), and Summary.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Trade Secrets and National Security, Concept of Weighting in Large Language Models (LLMs), and The Secret Sauce of Language Models in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Philosophy of AI branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.